WMDA/tf_developer_exam/README.md

 I am trying to document everything I do for the exam, including code to help with my learning!
 I am giving myself 6 months to try and complete the exam as I am starting pretty much from scratch with this exam (I don't have that much experience with tensorflow), so hopefully this will be a good learning resource for other people.

-I think you need at least a basic knowledge of python and probably data manipulation in python to do the exam.
+To do the exam I think you need at least a basic knowledge of python and probably data manipulation in python.
 If you don't have any of these maybe learn a bit about python, pandas and numpy before continuing as this repo won't cover this.

 ## Resources I am using.